BaileyJM02/markdown-to-pdf/README.md

 ```

 ([Boolean](#boolean))
-Whether to extend your custom CSS file with the default theme
+Whether to extend your custom CSS file with the default theme.

 ### Highlight CSS Theme